 contact firstname.lastname@example.org if you are interested in music lessons, or if you are interested in music for wedding services.

-at the age of twenty five, anna may is an established songwriter, multi instrumentalist, teacher, and traveler based in connecticut.
+at the age of twenty six, anna may is an established songwriter, multi instrumentalist, teacher, and traveler based in connecticut.

 She has studied piano since the age of six, and is currently the resident organist at grassy hill congregational church in lyme, connecticut. anna carries with her an eclectic and original musical style that has been fed by many experiential sources, and by her education background as an unschooler and autodidact.

 Feeling dissatisfied with the monotony of her traditional schooling experience, at age fifteen, anna began to cultivate a life of intentional unschooling, intentional creativity, & radically independent study after skipping two grades in middle school, & leaving traditional high school early in favor of travel and studies with independent mentors.